LenPayne/LenPayne.github.io/_posts/2015-11-21-The-Week-Link-01.md

 ---
 title: The Canadian Tech Industry
-layout: weeklinks
+layout: linkdump
-category: Week Links
+category: Link Dump
 ---
 This week I'd like to focus on the state of the industry in Canadian Tech.
 A small group of us from [the Cube](http://mylambton.ca/theCube) went to the